dckms/system-architecture/emacsway/it/integration/asynchronous/message-ordering-in-competing-consumers.rst

 ..

-    📝 "**Actors must be prepared to accept and reject messages based on their current state, which is reflected by the order in which previous messages were received.** Sometimes a latent message could be accepted even if it is not perfect timing, but the actor’s reaction to the latent message may have to carefully take into account its current state beforehand.
+    📝 "**Actors must be prepared to accept and reject messages based on their current state, which is reflected by the order in which previous messages were received.** Sometimes a latent message could be accepted even if it is not perfect timing, but the actor's reaction to the latent message may have to carefully take into account its current state beforehand.
 This may be dealt with more gracefully by using the actors become() capabilities."

     -- "Reactive Messaging Patterns with the Actor Model: Applications and Integration in Scala and Akka" by Vaughn Vernon, Chapter "5.
 Messaging Channels :: Point-to-Point Channel"